Federal law and guidance on this subject should be reviewed together with this section.

 Author: Ilisa S. Clark, Littler

-- While Massachusetts does not have a state equivalent to the FMLA, under the Massachusetts Small Necessities Leave Act (SNLA), employers that are subject to the FMLA must grant eligible employees a total of 24 hours of unpaid leave during any 12-month period to allow employees to do things such as accompany their child to a routine medical or dental appointment.
+- Under the Massachusetts Small Necessities Leave Act (SNLA), a covered employer must provide eligible employees with a total of 24 hours of unpaid leave during any 12-month period to do things such as accompany their child to a routine medical appointment.
 See Small Necessities Leave.

-- The Massachusetts Parental Leave Act applies to employers with six or more employees.
-The Act provides eligible employees with the right to receive up to eight weeks of unpaid leave for the birth, adoption or placement of a child.
-See The Massachusetts Parental Leave Act.
+- The Massachusetts Parental Leave Act (MPLA) requires a covered employer to provide an eligible employee with up to eight weeks of unpaid leave for the birth or adoption of a child.
+See Parental Leave.